alexaandru/go-sitter-forest/README.md

 clear picture of all the changes performed to the code, changes which are detailed below:

-- the include paths are rewritten to use a flat structure (i.e. `"tree_sitter/parser.h"` becomes `"parser.h"`); This makes the automation simpler as we download all files from whatever folders are on the source on a single folder on destination;
+- the include paths are rewritten to use a flat structure (i.e. `"tree_sitter/parser.h"` becomes `"parser.h"`); This is needed so that the files are part of the same package, plus it also makes automation simpler;
 - for YAML, the grammar `scanner.cc` includes `schema.generated.cc` file which causes `cgo` to compile schema.generated.cc twice and throw duplicate symbols error.
 The solution chosen was to copy the content `schema.generated.cc` into `scanner.cc` and set the former